 The good news is that vitamins have come a long way since we were kids, and there are dozens of tasty options available now.
 "Find soluble products you can mix into your meals," Tawwab says.
 "This will aid with flavor (as they don't have any) and with those with a fear of swallowing pills."

 Everyone on the Byrdie team is obsessed with Hum Nutrition Raw Beauty (a super greens powder), which you can mix into a banana smoothie or almond milk and tastes like mint chocolate chip ice cream.
 Pick up a box of the brand's to-go packets, which you can conveniently keep in your bag.

 Speaking of convenience, a combination of laziness, lack of motivation, and my aversion to having a routine was the main thing that kept me from taking vitamins regularly.
 While there's no magic cure for these things, there are things you can do to make vitamins more accessible.

-For example, don't tuck your vitamins in the back of a cabinet or desk drawer like I did.
+For example, don't tuck your vitamins in the back of a cabinet or desk drawer as I did.
 "Keeping supplement bottles out in view can greatly help remind individuals to take their daily doses," Bouvier says.
-(Store your pills in these chic apothecary jars from Urban Outfitters, and they'll double as countertop décor.)
+(Store your pills in these chic seal canning jars, and they'll double as countertop décor.)

 If you don't know what to take…